 Leave without pay (LWOP) is a temporary non-paid status and absence from duty that, in most cases, is granted at the employee’s request.
-It may be granted whether or not the employee has annual or sick leave to his credit.
+It may be granted whether or not the employee has annual or sick leave to his or her credit.
 In most instances, granting LWOP is a matter of supervisory discretion and may be limited by agency internal policy.
 Employees, however, have an entitlement to LWOP in the following situations:

 • The Family and Medical Leave Act of 1993 provides covered employees with an entitlement to a total of up to 12 weeks of unpaid leave during any 12-month period for certain family and medical needs.
 (See below and 5 CFR 630 subpart L.)